Let's connect on social media:

 It costs $9 for 60 mins of dolphin viewing in the dry season, and 90 in the wet season.
 The best time to view the dolphins is early morning or late afternoon in the dry season.
 You hop in a large, motorized boat and head out 10 mins into the center of the Mekong River.

 Pretty much instantly you will start seeing dolphins, especially if you are the first boat there for the day.
 Now, don't expect these dolphins to be balancing balls on their nose and doing flips in the air.
 Irrawaddy dolphins do not behave like this.
 They rarely breach the water.
-If you see them roll of and put a fin in the air, you should consider yourself lucky.
+If you see them roll of and put a fin in the air, consider yourself lucky.